Your backyard pool is a source of fun for family and close friends and plays a large role in creating long-lasting memories you’ll always cherish.

 Q: Why is my filter gauge showing high pressure?

-A gauge indicating higher than normal pressure could be a signal that your filter is dirty and working extra hard to do its job.
+A gauge indicating higher than normal pressure could be a signal that your pool filter is dirty and working extra hard to do its job.

 To remedy this on a sand filter, first turn off your pump.
 Turn the filter dial to “backwash” and run the filter for 3 – 5 minutes, or until the site glass shows clear water.
 Shut the pump off, turn the dial back to “filter” position, and run the system as normal.

 If your filter is clean but is still indicating high pressure, the pressure gauge may be defective.
-To check this, turn off your pump.
+To check this, turn off your pool pump.
 If the gauge does not go down to zero, it’s broken and needs to be replaced.

 Q: Why is there sand at the bottom of my pool?